jarp/instahours/README.md

 # Teamwork::InstaHours

-A Utility to check hours and automatically complete week by submitting missing yours to a default project.
+A Utility to check hours in Teamwork and automatically complete week by submitting your missing hours to a default project.
 Useful for folks like me that work primarily on a single support project

 # What it Does
-* allows you to see time entries and total hours for a given week
+* Allows you to see time entries and total hours for a given week
-* allows you to generate all missing time and apply it to a given default project
+* Allows you to generate all missing time and apply it to a given default project.

+For instance: You look up your weekly hours and you see you logged 30 minutes of work on some project on Tuesday and an hour and half to some otherproject on Wednesday.
+Fire of the complete command and InstaHours will add 8 hours to your default project on days without any entries, 7 1/2 hours on Tuesday and 6 1/2 hours on Wednesday.

+You now have all 40 hours accounted for.

 # Requirements:
   * enable TW api key in your account